-You have rights and responsibilities as an Upper Peninsula Health Plan (UPHP) member.
-Our staff and affiliated providers will respect your rights.
+You have rights and responsibilities as an Upper Peninsula Health Plan member.
+UPHP Staff and affiliated providers will comply with all requirements concerning your rights.
 We will not discriminate against you for using your rights.

 You have the right to:

-- Be treated with respect and with due consideration for your dignity and privacy.
+- Be treated with respect and recognition of your dignity and right to privacy.

-- Participate in decisions regarding your health care, including the right to refuse treatment and express preferences about treatment options.
+- Participate in making decisions about your health care, including the right to refuse treatment and express preferences about treatment options.

 - Be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience, or retaliation.

-- Request and receive a copy of your or your minor dependents’ medical records, and request those to be amended or corrected.
+- Request and receive a copy of your medical records, and request they be amended or corrected.

 - Get high-quality health care services consistent with our Medicaid contract and state and federal regulations.